 The Axel Project…

 As a non-profit, they’re dedicated to promoting cycling as a lifelong passion as way to build better, healthier communities.
-Their initial project is aimed at getting Strider bikes to families in need… in fact five new bikes are waiting to inspire young riders right now.
+Their initial project is aimed at getting Strider bikes to families in need.

 I like to think in the face of such grief I would find a way to honor someone I’d lost that was as true to that person’s spirit as this project is to Axel’s.
 His life was cut short and now they’re working to make sure other’s lives are fuller.
 It doesn’t get any cooler than that.
 Peace and love to the Charrette family.